bonny/WordPress-Simple-History/readme.txt

 = nnn unreleased =

+- Added: Media and other attachments now display the post they were uploaded to, if any.
 - Fixed: Images and other attachments are now logged correctly when being inserted in the Block Editor.
 - Fixed: Some PHP notice messages in post logger.
 - Changed: Don't log attachment updates from post logger.